The-Marcy-Lab-School/swe-assessment-5/README.md

 Test files are often a few hundred lines due to their repetitive nature.
 Sure the *file* is 200 lines long, but each isolated test is only a 2-10 lines long.
 Just like you've seen *a million* times now.

+A test will pass if the `expect()` statements inside are all successful.
+When reading a test, ask yourself
+* What inputs is the test providing to my function?
+* What is the expected output of my function?
+* Are there any expected side effects?

 How do you rock an assessment?
 One test at a time.
 Work small, test often, keep moving forward.

-For each test ask yourself:

-* What are the inputs to the function being tested?
-* What is the expected behavior?
-* What is the expected output?

 ### Running tests effectively